testfairy/docs/docs/01_Getting_Started/00_Getting_Started.md

 		<div class="getting-started-card">
 			<img src="../img/getting-started/getting-started-icons-10.png" class="getting-started-img">
 			<div class="getting-started-question">I want to know more about TestFairy for enterprise</div>
-			<div>TestFairy for enterprise includes many security and management features on our private cloud environment.</div>
+			<div>TestFairy for enterprise includes many security and automation features on our private cloud environment.</div>
 			<a href="../Security/Private_Cloud.html" class="getting-started-btn">Learn More</a>
 		</div>